 I hear you.
 Nine hundred cubic inches of bear canister is not for everyone.
 I can see the Bearikade Expedition really proving its worth in a few different scenarios:

 - Solo hikers on long, remote trips with minimal resupply opportunities.
-This could even include slower hikers on the southern half of the John Muir Trail, though instead of spending money on a fancy bear can you could consider spending money to hire a pack mule resupply instead.
+This could even include slower hikers on the southern half of the John Muir Trail, though instead of spending money on a fancy bear can you could consider spending money to hire a pack mule instead.

 - Couples who frequently hike together on backpacking trips of 4 – 6 days and have a dialed lightweight gear setup.